 What are the risks of Breast Surgery?

-The following are the risks associated with the procedure:
+The following are the risks associated with a breast procedure:

 - Allergic reaction to anesthesia such as skin rashes and difficulty breathing